Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

     Build_project.m

-Prerequites to build the project "as dowloaded":
+Prerequites to build the project "as downloaded":
-- You are in a Windows environment, because all pathways were formated without any particular style (Windows don't care, Linux probably not happy, MacOS no idea, just try / modify).
+- You are in a Windows environment, because all pathways were formated without any particular style (Windows don't care, Linux probably does care, MacOS no idea, just try / modify).
 - Matlab or [GNU Octave](https://octave.org/) are correctly installed (there is NO dependencies).
 Versions R2024a of Matlab and 10.1.0 of GNU Octave have been tested.
 These codes exist on all serious OS.
 The workflow has been adapted to work on both softwares on purpose.
 - **/Working_toolchain_MVS/roms/** -> must contain all C roms and P rom of Sengoku 2, MAME compatible version.
-- **/Working_toolchain_NGCD/NGCD_track_1_files/** -> must contain all .SPR and .PRG files extracted from Sengoku 2, track 1, Neo Geo SD loader compatible version (with any ISO manipulating tool).
+- **/Working_toolchain_NGCD/NGCD_track_1_files/** -> must contain all .SPR and .PRG files extracted from Sengoku 2, track 1, Neo Geo SD loader compatible version (mount the .bin with any ISO manipulating tool).
 - **/Working_toolchain_NGCD/NGCD_track_1_binary/** -> must contain the binary (.bin) of track 1 from Sengoku 2 Neo Neo CD, Neo Geo SD loader compatible version.
 It must be named **Sengoku2_Track_01.bin** (mandatory, to rename after of course).

 Resulting hacked files will be in their respective folders: